coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 - What steps will reproduce the issue? &mdash; please try to remove unnecessary steps
 - What's the result and what did you expect? &mdash; e.g. you can post screenshots
 - What error messages did you see?
-- Where's the affected PDF file? &mdash; e.g. you may upload the file via Dropbox and post a link here
+- Where's the affected PDF file and which pages are causing the issue? &mdash; e.g. you may upload the file via Dropbox and post a link here

 Especially for issues regarding building pdf2htmlEX:
 - Which compiler are you using?
 - What's the output of `cmake` and `make`?
 - What's the content of `CMakeList.txt`?

 ### Feature requests